 Whether it's for work, leisure or family we all find ourselves dealing with foreign currencies at some point.
 By understanding why currencies change in value you will be able to better determine when to buy or sell currencies, and that knowledge can save you thousands of dollars.

 The strength or weakness of a country's currency tends to reflect the economic health of the nation.
 It’s like a barometer.

-By understanding the barometer of our own country and another you want to visit, you can be better prepared to decide when is the best time to make a currency conversion before you travel, send money overseas to family or make an offshore investment.
+By understanding the barometer of our own country and another you want to visit, you can be better prepared to decide when is the best time to make a currency conversion before you travel, send money overseas to family or make an offshore investment or retail purchase.

 What moves the barometer's needle?